The Path of Destiny

 "Detonated?"
 Spark cried.
 "When what hit?"

 "Blazefang used Shadowflare," Wildflame said simply.
 The others stared at her in horror.
-"We're lucky we moved camp so it didn't spread to the trees…but we all could have been roasted alive if he'd used it any closer to the camp!"
+"We're lucky we moved camp so it didn't spread to the trees…but we all could have been roasted alive if he'd used it any closer to us!"

 Snowcrystal glanced to the others, realizing that she couldn't see Blazefang among them.
 If he'd run off, they would have to find him soon.
 She knew he was probably frantic, terrified, horrified at what he had done, but they could not afford to have him separated from them for long.
 It already looked as if it was becoming easier and easier for Blazefang to give in to using his attack, and he needed them to, at the least, be voices of reason.
 She only hoped the attack's influence over the houndour was not going to escalate further than it had.
 She turned to her houndoom friend.
 "Wildflame, what happened?"